irwanphan/agres-id-nextjs/backlog.md

 - [] Use button to set payment status to Paid or Failed from Pending
 - [] Button to set paid/failed can only be accessed by finance team

+Auth
+- [] fix: after success login, user is being redirected, but no information is shown on the page when loading and might confuse users

 Overview
 - [] Use Indonesian language and currency symbol

+Footer
+- [] Social links can be dynamic from the database and edited on admin page